Two-dimensional nonlinear Schr\"odinger equations with potential and dispersion given by arbitrary functions: Reductions and exact solutions: Nonlinear Schr odinger equations with two spatial variables

+$1^\circ$.
 In this paper we will consider two-dimensional nonlinear Schr\"odinger equations of the general form

 where $w=w(x,y,t)$ is the desired complex-valued function of real arguments, $t$ is the time variable, $x$ and $y$ are the Cartesian coordinates, $\Delta$ is the Laplace operator (i.e. $\Delta w=w_{xx}+w_{yy}$), and $i^2=-1$.
 Equations \eqref{eq00a} and \eqref{eq00b} are two-dimensional generalizations of equations \eqref{Schrodinger-eq2} and \eqref{Schrodinger-eq3}.
-The real functions $f(|w|)$ and $g(|w|)$ included in these nonlinear PDEs and characterizing the dispersion and potential will be considered arbitrary.
+The real functions {$f(r)$ and $g(r)$ with $r=|w|$} included in these nonlinear PDEs and characterizing the dispersion and potential will be considered {rather arbitrary (it is assumed that the function $f$ is twice continuously differentiable, and the function $g$ is continuous).}

-A group classification of the equation \eqref{eq00a} was carried out in \cite{gag1988,bar1991,ibr1995}.
-Some exact solutions of this equation in two-dimensional, three-dimensional and $n$-dimensional cases were obtained in \cite{polzai2012,gag1989,bar1991} (see also \cite{zho2008,sea2012}, where related PDEs were considered).
+A group classification of equation \eqref{eq00a} {with an arbitrary potential $g$ was carried out in \cite{bar1991}.} Some exact solutions of this equation {with two, three and $n$ spatial variables} were obtained in {\cite{polzai2012,bar1991}}.

+{It is important to note that the nonlinear Schr\"odinger equation with two spatial variables \eqref{eq00b}, which includes two arbitrary functions $f$ and $g$, has not been considered before.
+Therefore, all the exact solutions of this equation obtained in the following sections are new.}

+{$2^\circ$.
+In addition to the general Schr\"odinger equation with two arbitrary functions \eqref{eq00b}, we will also consider equations of the form \eqref{eq00b} in which the function $f(r)$ will be set arbitrarily, and the second function $g(r)$ will be set parametrically by two relations

+where $M$ is some given function of its arguments (it is derived from an ODE obtained as a result of a reduction), $\xi$ is a parameter (which can be a spatial variable or some ansatz of independent variables), $h=h(\xi)$ is a twice continuously differentiable function, the form of which can vary depending on a priori ideas about the structure of the solution.
+By inserting a specific invertible function $h(\xi)$ into \eqref{eqxx}, after eliminating $\xi$ we obtain a representation of the potential function in the form $g(r)=Q(r,f(r))$.
+In this case, the function $f(r)$ remains arbitrary, and the function $g(r)$ is expressed through it (further, using specific examples, it will be shown that the invertibility of the function $h(\xi)$ included in \eqref{eqxx} is not a necessary condition for such a representation).}

+{By specifying in \eqref{eqxx} various concrete functions $h=h(\xi)$, we will obtain various classes of nonlinear Schr\"odinger equations depending on one arbitrary function $f(r)$.
+In particular, substituting $h(\xi)=\xi$ in \eqref{eqxx}, we get $g(r)=M(rf(r),r,rf(r),1,0)$.}

+{The semi-inverse approach described above, in which one function of the equation under consideration is specified arbitrarily, and the second is expressed through it using relations \eqref{eqxx}, will be discussed in more detail in Section \ref{ss:3.2}, and specific examples of its application will be given in Sections \ref{ss:3.3}, \ref{ss:3.4}, and \ref{ss:4.3}).
+It should be noted that the exact solutions to nonlinear Schr\"odinger PDEs of the form \eqref{eq00b}, obtained further in this article, are new.}